Heisei Kenkyūkai

 Heisei Kenkyūkai (平成研究会, Heisei Research Council) was a faction within the Liberal Democratic Party (LDP).
 It was led by Toshimitsu Motegi, the former secretary-general of the LDP.

+Economic views

+The economic views of the faction ranged from post keynesianism to neoliberalism.
+Ryutaro Hashimoto was a propoonent of neoliberalism, while Keizō Obuchi was a proponent of traditional keynesianism and post keynesianism, Obuchi's economic policies are known as Obuchinomics.
+Obuchinomics influenced Yoshirō Mori who was member of the Seiwa Seisaku Kenkyūkai faction unlike Obuchi.

 Faction heads

 Faction heads who became prime minister are in bold.